Access Control Systems in Kampala: Complete Guide

 Enhanced Security

-Access control restricts entry to authorized personnel only.
-Key security benefits include:
+Access control restricts entry to authorized personnel only:

 - Instant revocation: Remove access immediately when employees leave